ericoporto/ags-manual-wiki/Tumbleweed_extensions.md

 char Verbs.Extension();
 ```

-Returns the first extention of a location.
+Returns the first extension of a location.

 ---